nibekasov/recSysSA/design.md

 MVP: Target metrics are defined based on available data and agreed with the business

-- Stage 7 - Developing backend and frontend of the site Integration of the RecSys with backend, frontend.
-Developing reranking process in pipeline.**TBC.**
+- Stage 8 - Developing backend and frontend of the site Integration of the RecSys with backend, frontend.
+Developing reranking process in pipeline. **TBC.**

-- Stage 8 - Integration of the RecSys with backend, frontend.
+- Stage 9 - Integration of the RecSys with backend, frontend.
 Developing reranking process in pipeline

-**TBC**
+**TBC.**

-- Stage 9 - Presentation of the result
+- Stage 10 - Presentation of the result

-Presentation of the system architecture (including description of the main parts), present the results of the conducted EDA, result of the model impementation (including optimal parameters and evaluation metrics)
+Presentation of the system architecture (including description of the main parts), present the results of the conducted EDA, result of the model implementation (including optimal parameters and evaluation metrics)

 > Examples of stages:
 > - Stage 2 - Prepare predictive models